-Female athletes overcome adversityFebruary 11th, 2013 by Bryan Alary in Health /
+Female athletes overcome adversityFebruary 11, 2013 by Bryan Alary in Medicine & Health / Health

 Elite female athletes often feel a sense of isolation and pressure to tackle personal and professional adversity on their own—even while struggling with issues such as bullying, eating disorders, depression and sexual abuse, according to research from the University of Alberta.